 The AETIC growing trial received funding from the Ontario Centre of Innovation (OCI) through their College Voucher for Technology Adoption (CVTA) program and the NC-led Greenhouse Technology Network (GTN).

-For more information on the resources and capabilities of Niagara College’s Agriculture & Environmental Technologies Innovation Centre, visit the website.
+For more information on the resources and capabilities of Niagara College’s Horticultural & Environmental Sciences Innovation Centre, visit the website.